 Compassionate Representation For Victims Of Sexual Harassment

-My name is Rod Bridgers of the Law Office of Rodney Bridgers, LLLC, and I am an employment law attorney dedicated to helping the Hawaii community.
+My name is Rod Bridgers of the Law Office of Rod Bridgers, LLLC, and I am an employment law attorney dedicated to helping the Hawaii community.
 I pride myself on being the lawyer Hawaii comes to for help.
-With more than 35 years of experience, I am ready to provide the trusted legal counsel you need.
+With more than 40 years of experience, I am ready to address your sexual harassment claims and help you seek justice.

 Justice After Any Form Of Harassment

-Sexual harassment can occur in many forms and even without any physical interaction.
+Sexual harassment can occur in many forms, even without any physical interaction.
 Examples of sexual harassment include:

-- Requests for sexual favors in exchange for a workplace benefit (quid pro quo)
+- Requests for sexual favors in exchange for workplace benefits (quid pro quo)

 - Unwanted remarks about your person or appearance